Social Assistance Summaries

 How many people claim social assistance?

-On average, there were 1,770 cases (families and single adults) in the Northwest Territories’ Income Assistance Program in 2017/18, and 2,660 beneficiaries (individual claimants, their partners, and dependent children).
-Both of these figures are 6 per cent higher than the year before and mark the fourth consecutive year-on-year increase.
+On average, there were 2,000 cases (families and single adults) in the Northwest Territories’ Income Assistance Program in 2017/18, and 3,000 beneficiaries (individual claimants, their partners, and dependent children).
+In 2017/18, the number of cases was 200 higher than in the previous year, and the number of beneficiaries was 370 higher – these were the largest year-on-year increases since at least 2001/02.

 - The data reflects the average number of cases and beneficiaries over the fiscal year (April 1 to March 31)